aldas/modbus-tcp-client/README.md

 * PHP 5.6+

 ## Intention
-This library is influenced by [phpmodbus](https://github.com/adduc/phpmodbus) library and meant to be provide decoupled Modbus protocol (packets) and networking related features so you could build modbus client with our own choice of networking code (ext_sockets/streams/Reactphp asynchronous streams) or use library provided networking classes (php Streams)
+This library is influenced by [phpmodbus](https://github.com/adduc/phpmodbus) library and meant to be provide decoupled Modbus protocol (request/response packets) and networking related features so you could build modbus client with our own choice of networking code (ext_sockets/streams/Reactphp asynchronous streams) or use library provided networking classes (php Streams)

 ## Example (fc3 - read holding registers)